tea2code/fantasy-rts/documentation/Kernel.md

 - **getTypeName:** The type of an module describes it public interface.
 There may be several implementation of an module type.
 In most cases it is recommended to check for the type name.
 - **getTypeVersion:** The type version of an module.
 This number should change if the interface is changed.

-Following is an minimal example for checking if a utility is available.
+Following is an minimal example for checking if a utility is available and has the right version.

     try
     {